 Are you the favorite house in the family?
 It seems like every holiday season, come rain or shine, we flock to my mom’s house to spend time together and celebrate the season.
 I’ll admit, there are times when it can get a little stale and it’s good to have some party ideas to fall back on.
-Here are some of our family favorites:
+Here are some of our favorite family Christmas party ideas!

 - Candy Making: This one requires a little bit of prep, but it oh so worth it.
 We prefer making English Toffee, which is more of an adult thing than a kid approved activity because of the hot candy.
 So here is an awesome (and tasty) activity that everyone can enjoy:

 Reindeer Pretzel Rods: All you need is some melting chocolate, pretzel rods, pretzel twists, candy eyes, and red hots.
 Start by snapping the twists in half so you have some awesome antlers.
 Then simply dip the rods in the melting chocolate and let the kids add the eyes and nose.
 You could totally add some sprinkles as well if you’re in the mood!

 2. Holiday Bake Off!
 If you’re going to be hanging out for a while, food is a must.
 I’d suggest having everyone bring their favorite holiday treat and sharing them around a fire.
 I’m in love with these Peppermint Meringues:

 Ingredients: 3 large egg whites, pinch of fine salt, 1/4 tsp. cream of tartar, 3/4 c. superfine sugar, 1/4-1/2 tsp. peppermint extract, red and green food coloring.